 4) Great Job Satisfaction Levels

 No job is perfect, but you can get close!
-According to a 2018 (ISC)² cyber security workforce study, 68% of respondents were very to somewhat satisfied with their jobs, while only 6% indicated high dissatisfaction.
-Respondents also indicated a wide variety of tasks on the job, including analysis, monitoring, incident response, user training, and more.
-This is ideal if you thrive in an environment where no two days are alike.
+According to a 2018 cyber security workforce study, 68% of respondents were very to somewhat satisfied with their jobs, while only 6% indicated high dissatisfaction.
+However, a fair amount of that dissatisfaction may come from the hiring struggles faced by so many companies; 72% of IT professionals said that their HR department doesn’t understand or fulfill their cybersecurity needs.

 5) High-Salary Field

 Starting salaries for less-experienced cyber security pros are around $67K, still well above the U.S. median household income, which the Census Bureau reported to be $61,372 in 2017.
 And with the cyber security need growing by the day, these salaries are likely to continue to grow.
 However, an equal need for cyber security training and jobs with high salaries are very closely correlated.
 According to the ISACA’s 2020 State of Cybersecurity report, hiring managers say that only 27% of recent graduates have the qualifications they’re looking for, the most important of which were listed as hands-on training and security certifications.
 Thankfully, all of those and more can be achieved through an immersive cyber security for beginners bootcamp like the ones found at Eleven Fifty.

-Cyber crimes are here to stay, and the world needs people like you to help save the day.
+Cybercrimes are here to stay, and the world needs people like you to help save the day.

 Investing in cyber security skills means the opportunity to protect companies and individuals from threats to their finances, productivity, intellectual property, and more.
 However, with such a high need and value for cybersecurity jobs, getting started means selecting the right source for training and education.
 If you’re wondering, “How long does it take to learn cybersecurity?”